 The following tips are a guide to safety, but we recommend signing up for a First Aid Certification Class for a complete training session.

 Many children are fond of playing with toys – either small or big.
-However, those who are playing with the small ones have higher risks of being involved in incidents such as choking.
-Choking is an emergency situation where the person’s airway has been blocked by a food or an object.
-To respond on choking victim, perform the following steps:
+However, those who are playing with small ones have higher risks of being involved in incidents such as choking.
+Choking is an emergency situation where the person’s airway has been blocked by food or an object.
+To respond to a choking victim, perform the following steps:

 - Assess the situation.
 Check whether the person is really choking or not.
 If he/she only nods or is unable to respond to your questions, proceed with the next step.
 The child may even show the universal choking sign.